 2. Determining if the requested function is valid for the calling security state.
-SMC Calls can be made from both the normal and trusted worlds and the framework will forward all calls to the service handler.
+SMC Calls can be made from Non-secure, Secure or Realm worlds and the framework will forward all calls to the service handler.

-The flags parameter to this function indicates the caller security state in bit[0], where a value of 1 indicates a non-secure caller.
-The is\caller\secure(flags) and is\caller\non\secure(flags) can be used to test this condition.
+The flags parameter to this function indicates the caller security state in bits 0 and 5.
+The is\caller\secure(flags), is\caller\non\secure(flags) and is\caller\realm(flags) helper functions can be used to determine whether the caller's security state is Secure, Non-secure or Realm respectively.